atlas-engineer/nyxt/.github/ISSUE_TEMPLATE/bug_report.md

 - Desktop environment / Window manager name+version:
 - Next version (from =M-x next-version= or =next --version=):
 - How you installed Next (Guix pack, package manager, build from source):
-- SBCL version (if built from source):
+- Lisp implementation/version (if built from source):
-- WebKitGTK+ / PyQt-Webengine version: